-Why Consider a Breast Reduction to Treat Large Breasts?
+Why Consider Breast Reduction Surgery to Treat Large Breasts?

 Too much of a good things isn’t always good.
-When it comes to macromastia (large breasts), the burden of carrying the weight of dense. low breasts can take its toll on the body and the mind.
+When it comes to macromastia (large breasts), the burden of carrying the weight of dense, low breasts can take its toll on the body and the mind.
 Women with large breasts are much more prone to musculoskeletal complaints (back and neck pain).
 Heavy breasts are uncomfortable, not particularly flattering and can have a major negative impact on physical activity and a normal lifestyle.
-There is always a constant awareness of your breasts that makes your self-conscious.
-Women with large breasts seek out a breast reduction because they want to look normal, do all the activities that other women can do and feel confident and proportional.
-Any woman with large breasts who suffers from the issues described above is an ideal candidate for a breast reduction.
+There is always a constant awareness of your breasts that makes you self-conscious.
+Women with large breasts seek out breast reduction surgery because they want to look normal, do all the activities that other women can do, and feel confident and proportional.
+Any woman with large breasts who suffers from the issues described above is an ideal candidate for breast reduction surgery.

 A breast reduction refers to any plastic surgical procedure that reduces the size of the breast.
 The two most popular techniques involve only a difference in the incision pattern.
 The first is a vertical scar breast reduction with the final scar being shaped like a lollipop and the second is a “keyhole” pattern whose final scar is shaped like an anchor.
 It involves removing breast tissue and excess breast skin as well as elevating the nipples and reducing the diameter of the areolas.
 Both of these procedures have been reliable and proven over many years and millions of patients.

-Less commonly performed is the liposuction breast reduction alternative where there are no scars and liposuction alone is used to remove the fat of the breast to make them smaller.
+Less commonly performed is the liposuction alternative where there are no breast reduction scars and liposuction alone is used to remove the fat of the breast to make them smaller.
 The goal of appropriate breast reduction is to create smaller breasts with an improved shape.
 This will liberate the patient in many ways.
-I call breast reduction “happy surgery” as the results are nothing short of transformative and life changing.
+I call breast reduction surgery “happy surgery” as the results are nothing short of transformative and life changing.

-What are Complications Related to Breast Reduction Surgery?
+What Are the Complications Related to Breast Reduction Surgery?

-Does Health Insurance Cover the Cost of a Breast Reduction?
+Does Health Insurance Cover the Breast Reduction Costs?